MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 * Excel layouts are generally the easiest to create and modify because the features for summarizing data, adding graphics, and styling, are common Excel features.

-* Not all reports and document have a dataset that is optimized for use with an Excel layout.
+* Not all reports and documents have a dataset that is optimized for use with an Excel layout.
 For example, aggregations and complex calculations work best with RDLC or Word layouts.
 The same is true for documents.

-* If you're only making style changes like font type, size and colors, a Word layout are also a good choice.
+* If you're only making style changes like font type, size and colors, a Word layout is also a good choice.

 * Adding data fields or rearranging data fields in Word or RDLC is more advanced than with Excel.

 * Word and RDLC layouts are good to use for reports that will eventually be printed.

 * The general design concepts for Word and RDLC layouts are similar.
-However each type has certain design features that affect how the generated report appears in [!INCLUDE[prod_short](includes/prod_short.md)].
+However, each type has certain design features that affect how the generated report appears in [!INCLUDE[prod_short](includes/prod_short.md)].
 The same report might look different when using the Word layout compared to the RDLC layout.

 ## <a name="create"></a>Create a new layout

 There are different ways to create a new layout.
-The easiest ways involve using a copy of an existing layout, which you can do by either saving an existing layout directly as a copy or exporting it and then importing it a new layout.
+The easiest ways involve using a copy of an existing layout, which you can do by either saving an existing layout directly as a copy or exporting it and then importing it to a new layout.
 Another, more advanced way, is to create a layout from scratch using a blank.

 ### [Save existing as copy](#tab/copy)